O-X-L/docs/en/proxy/forward_squid.rst

 SSL
 ***

-If you are only 'peaking' at SSL connections - this should be enough:
+If you only want to read the Server-Name-Identifier from the TLS-Handshake - this should be enough:

 .. code-block:: bash